emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/02-use-seed-phrase.md

 There are two separate things we'll want to do:

 1. **Create a random seed phrase** for the user when they visit the crossword puzzle.
-This will be used if they win and don't have a Axion account and wish to create one.
-They can then paste this seed phrase into Axion Wallet afterward to import their account (which is basically like "logging in" and is currently possible at https://wallet.near.org/recover-seed-phrase).
+This will be used if they win and don't have a Fermi account and wish to create one.
+They can then paste this seed phrase into Fermi Wallet afterward to import their account (which is basically like "logging in" and is currently possible at https://wallet.near.org/recover-seed-phrase).
 2. **Turn the crossword solution into a key pair**, instead of just hashing it.

 ## near-seed-phrase library